-Public Comment Review Tool – CWG-Stewardship 2nd Draft Proposal – Version 22 May 2015
+Public Comment Review Tool – CWG-Stewardship 2nd Draft Proposal – Version 10 June 2015

-This document incorporates all (45) submissions received up until the deadline on 20 May at 23:59 UTC as well as the (8) late submissions, for a total of (53) submissions.

-The CWG-Stewardship has also extended the comment period for those who are reliant on translations.
-Those submissions are expected by 26 May at 23:59 UTC.
+This document incorporates all (55) submissions received.
+Responses to the comments reflect CWG-Stewardship deliberations as of the end of the high-intensity meetings where the public comments were reviewed.
+Therefore, this document reflects the status of the CWG-Stewardship deliberations as of 1 June 2015.

 DISCLAIMER: Submissions have been broken out into the relevant subject headings to facilitate review and discussion by the CWG-Stewardship.
 Note that in certain cases comments may have been summarized and/or references made to other comments from the same author to avoid duplication.
 You are encouraged to review the full submissions that can be found here: http://forum.icann.org/lists/comments-cwg-stewardship-draft-proposal-22apr15/ and report any omissions or errors that may have unintentionally occurred.

 Quick links: